VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

  * A basic level of protection for the remainder of the network.

 An **internal** firewall provides:
- * More stringent filtering capability to protect enterprise servers and workstations. (deny HTTP inbound)
+ * More strict filtering capability to protect enterprise servers and workstations. (deny HTTP inbound)
  * Two-way protection with respect to the DMZ:
    * Remainder of network from attacks launched from DMZ systems (web server)
    * Protects DMZ systems from attacks launched from internal networks (corporate)